 What Countries Or Regions Have Issued Travel Bans For Americans?

 Travelers from the United States are being denied entry to over 30 countries and regions across the world to stem the spread of COVID-19.

 On July 16, the European Union's 27 countries extended their ban on travelers from the U.S. The EU will review their list of banned countries every two weeks.
 New Zealand has banned U.S. tourists as their COVID rates have dropped to near-zero.
 Americans can no longer travel commercially to the Bahamas, despite the island re-opening itself to international travel from elsewhere on July 1.
 China and Japan have banned U.S. travelers, Forbes reports, and Mexico and Canada are also not allowing nonessential travel from the United States.

 Will I Get A Refund If I Cancel My Flight Due To Coronavirus?

 Lots of airlines are temporarily changing their rebooking and cancellation rules because of the coronavirus and recent travel restrictions.
-Here's a quick breakdown of refund & exchange policies for major U.S. airlines:
+If you bought tickets for summer flights in the beginning of the pandemic, airlines are regularly adjusting their refund policies to keep up with COVID updates.
+Here's a quick breakdown of refund and exchange policies for major U.S. airlines: